frontendweekly/virga/11ty/posts/2021-01-28-lighthouse-score-is-in.md

 I regrettably forgot who actually said this: "Performance optimization is not an event, it's process."
 This always stuck in my mind when it comes to perf.

-When it comes to processes, it's important to monitor.
+When it comes to process, it's important to monitor.
 Seeing the change reminds us.

-There are lots of ways to do this, but I like light weight solution of [Speedlify](https://www.zachleat.com/web/speedlify/) which is created by Zach Leatherman.
+There are lots of ways to do this, but I like lightweight solution of [Speedlify](https://www.zachleat.com/web/speedlify/) which is created by Zach Leatherman.

 And he explains how to use it at "[I added Lighthouse Scores to my Site’s Footer and You Can Too](https://www.zachleat.com/web/lighthouse-in-footer/)"

-I did follow his instruction and it went as smoothly as expected.
+I did follow his instruction, and it went as smoothly as expected.
 I now have Lighthouse scores on my footer.

 One thing I derailed from his instruction is that I didn't use his web components.
 I went with server-side way.